Vivesh-G/Template_Auth/future_implementations.md

 ### Token invalidation (Logout)
 Implement a blocklist (using a database table) to store revoked tokens until their natural expiry.
 Middleware checks this blocklist on every authenticated request to ensure the token is still valid.
+[DONE]

 ### Email verification
 Generate a unique, time-limited token upon registration and send it via email using `fastapi-mail`.